 Merino, merino merino!
 I can't stress enough how great merino is for newborn babes.
 Newborns lack the ability to control their own temperature, so keeping them warm and snug, regardless of what time of year they are born is essential.

-Whether you swaddle your babe or not is a matter of personal preference, but if you are going to swaddle your newborn, the stretchy merino/organic cotton swaddles from Woolbabe are an essential.
-They are a great size, have a good stretch and are the perfect composition for keeping your little one snug and warm.
+Whether you swaddle your babe or not is a matter of personal preference, but if you are going to swaddle your newborn, the stretchy merino/organic cotton swaddles from Woolbabe are perfect.
+They are a great size, have a good amount of stretch and are the perfect composition for keeping your little one snug and warm.
 You may also like to pack a love to dream swaddle just in case, as some babes prefer having their arms up.

 The other essential for those newborn days that we love - a beautiful, natural balm for your little ones tushie.
 We have a range of baby balms in the store that are all made from natural, gentle ingredients - perfect for newborn bottoms.
 Meconium poo (the first motions your little one passes) is incredibly sticky (IYKYK) and can become quite difficult to get off your little one's bottom.
 A gentle balm can help to stop this poo from sticking and means you don't have to scrub too hard on your little one's super soft skin.